Dorcas response to crisis in Ukraine

 Dorcas provides, via Dutch Relief Alliance, immediate humanitarian relief in Ukraine

 The Dutch Relief Alliance (DRA) initiated an Acute Joint Response in Ukraine to provide immediate humanitarian relief to victims of the conflict and support communities that host displaced people.
-The Joint Response, led by Dorcas in cooperation with Cordaid and Save the Children, works with local partners in Ukraine to deliver urgent support such as food parcels, nonfood items for shelters, clean drinking water, hygiene kits to those affected, focusing in particular on the areas in and around Poltava, Ternopil, Kyiv, Ivano-Frankivsk, Transcarpathia and Zaporishya.
+The Joint Response, led by Dorcas in cooperation with Cordaid and Save the Children, works with local partners in Ukraine to deliver urgent support such as food parcels, nonfood items for shelters, clean drinking water, hygiene kits to those affected, focusing in particular on the areas in and around Poltava, Ternopil, Kyiv, Ivano-Frankivsk, Transcarpathia and Zaporizhya.

 In the next 6 months, the DRA will improve shelters for displaced people by providing mattresses, blankets and cooking supplies.
 The DRA offers psychosocial support and mental healthcare to help victims deal with stress and trauma resulting from the conflict.
 Support to marginalised people, such as people with a disability, older persons, pregnant women, children and vulnerable families is central to the response.